mikemartinez99/Ifetroban/README.md

 git clone https://github.com/mikemartinez99/Ifetroban/
 ```

-After successful repo cloning, you should have a folder called `code`, `data` and a 'README.txt` file (of which you're reading)
+After successful repo cloning, you should have a folder called `code`, `data` and a 'README.md` file (of which you're reading)

 # Files